-Perhaps the broadest environmental indicator is the EPI which in 2010 report ranked 163 countries on the basis of EPI score, itself built up from sets of indicators in categories (Emerson et al., 2010).
+Perhaps the broadest environmental indicator is the EPI.
+The 2010 report ranked 163 countries on the basis of the EPI score, itself built up from sets of indicators in categories (Emerson et al., 2010).
 Therein, the water quality index is a proximity-to-target composite indicator based on 5 water quality variables and with a station density adjustment.
-The current development of sustainability indicators for Canada involves 6 indicators (Government of Canada, 2007, and Sustainability Report, 2011), one of which is the CCME WQI, which will be considered in the remainder of the paper.
+The current development of sustainability indicators for Canada involves 6 indicators (Statistics Canada, 2007, and The Sustainability Report, 2011), one of which is the CCME WQI.